syncfusion-content/maui-docs/MAUI/ProgressBar/migration.md

 <td>Gets or sets a value indicating whether to show the progress value label or not in SfCircularProgressBar.</td></tr>

 </table>

+The following code example explains how to initialize the Xamarin SfCircularProgressBar and the .NET MAUI SfCircularProgressBar along with its properties.

 <table>
 <tr>